 Pre-assignment to Casa Italiana REQUIRES the use of a TIER TWO housing choice.

-- House Seminar: Each resident is required to participate in two quarters of house seminar per year of residence.
-The house seminar, ItalLang 126, is a two-unit CR/NC course that must be included in the Axess study list.
-Residents living in the house for one to two quarters only must participate in one quarter of house seminar.
+- House Seminar: Each resident is required to participate in one quarter of house seminar per year of residence.
+Unless there are extenuating circumstances, this will be the FALL quarter seminar.
+The house seminar, Itallang 126, is a two-unit CR/NC course that must be included in the Axess study list.

 Residents of La Casa must fulfill the following requirements:

-- Hash: We are extremely lucky to be served food everyday by our beloved and incredible chef, Jose.
-Jose puts in a huge amount of effort into making us the tastiest meals, and never compromising on the quality of our food.
+1. Hash: We are ~extremely lucky~ to be served food everyday by our beloved and incredible chef, José.
+José puts in a huge amount of effort into crafting a variety of delicious meals while never compromising on its quality.
 Casa Italiana is known for its unparalleled meals, and we know that they will soon become a highlight of your day.
-Because of this, we are happy to spend the majority of our food budget on Jose's cooking, and as residents, take up the duty of hashing.
-Each resident has to hash for 15 minutes a week on a time slot of their choice (e.g. Wednesday after dinner), and complete one Sunday hash (~1 hr) a quarter.
-This has been a great opportunity to make friends with the other residents in your hash group, blast the music and bop along doing your part to make our house a home :)
+Because of this, we are happy to spend the majority of our food budget on Jose's cooking, and as residents, take up the duty of hashing, or rather, cleaning up the kitchen area.
+Each resident proudly signs up to hash for a weekly 20 minutes a time slot of their choice (e.g. Wednesday after dinner), and one quarterly Sunday hash (~45 min).
+This has been a great opportunity to make friends with other residents in your hash group, put on some bangers, and bop along doing your part to make our house a home!

-- Seminar: Every week, we hold a 1.5 hour seminar, which is a great opportunity for residents to engage with the Italian theme of the house.
-From movie nights in the fall and winter to cooking classes in the spring, we are lucky enough to have a dedicated team of ATAs, our preassigns and an Italian Graduate Fellow plan seminar events for us.
-Pre-assign residents must take two quarters of seminar (any quarter), and can take the class for 0 or 2 units.
-Residents who draw in only need to take one quarter (fall or winter), and can also take seminar for 0 or 2 units!
-The movie nights in the fall and winter are generally held on Wednesday 7:30-9:00pm after Tavola and the cooking classes are generally on Sunday evenings to make your own dinner.
-Our ultimate goal with this light-weight seminar is to expose you to perspectives from Italian culture, and make sure you have fun in the process.
+2. Seminar: Every week, we hold a 1.5 hour seminar, which is a great opportunity for residents to engage with the Italian theme of the house.
+From movie nights in the Fall, to guest lectures and discussions in the Winter, to a cooking course in the Spring, we are lucky to have a dedicated team of ATAs, pre-assignees and an Italian Graduate Theme Affiliate plan seminar events for us.
+Pre-assignees must take all three quarters of seminar, and can take the class for 0-2 units.
+Residents who draw in only need to take one quarter (Fall), and may also take seminar for 0-2 units!
+Seminar in the Fall and Winter is generally held on Wednesdays 7:30-9:00pm after Tavola and the cooking classes are generally on Sunday evenings.
+Our ultimate goal with this light-weight seminar is to expose you to perspectives from Italian culture, and make sure you have fun and build community in the process.

-- Pizzeria set-up: Casa Italiana is proud to continue our tradition of our quarterly Pizzeria event.
+3. Pizzeria Set-up and Clean-Up: Casa Italiana is proud to continue our tradition of our quarterly Pizzeria event.
 This incredible 400-person event is a chance for us to welcome the Stanford community into our home, Italian style with plenty of pizza and wine.
-The day of pizzeria, all residents pitch in to help on a set-up shifts (4 hours), from building the pizzas in our assembly line races to decorating the house.
+The day of Pizzeria, all residents pitch in to help on a set-up shifts (4 hours), from building the pizzas in our assembly line races to decorating the house.
 Cleanup the next day (2 hours) is also mandatory for residents.
-To compensate for your time and commitment, you will receive a guaranteed table at a Pizzeria event, where you can bring all of your friends.
-Overall, Pizzeria is the night that you will be the most popular kids on campus, and we want to make sure you feel like the event is truly yours.
+To compensate for your time and commitment, you will receive a guaranteed table at a Pizzeria event during 1 quarter, where you can invite 5 of your friends to your table.
+Pizzeria is your night to celebrate Casa Italiana, and we want to make sure you feel like the event is truly yours.